2300030869KLU/healthcare-analytics-data-warehouse/README.md

 This project extends the existing NexusWave Health Monitoring System into a complete Healthcare Analytics Data Warehouse using MySQL, ETL pipelines, and OLAP concepts.

-The system transforms operational healthcare monitoring data into analytical healthcare insights for population-level health analysis and reporting.
+The system transforms operational healthcare monitoring data into analytical healthcare insights for population-level healthcare analysis and reporting.

 The project follows a Medallion Architecture approach using: